brighamband/wd-crashcourse/js-lesson.md

 HTML is the content, CSS is the styling, JS is the interactivity.
 JS causes things to happen when users interact with a webpage with their mouse and keyboard.
 JS makes things dynamic (not always the same website every time).

+### Running JavaScript outside of a Web Browser
+- Simple NodeJS demonstration

-### Ways to trigger JavaScript to run
+### Running JavaScript in a Browser

-- On page load (runs entire script not inside of a function
-- On events (events are when user interaction happens like clicking or typing, and we can fire functions when they happen)
-- - `onClick` method with button (Show example)
+- This is the main way, the way we'll focus on for this tutorial
+- Quick demo by opening Dev Tools on google.com
+    - Change Google document title to 'My Website'
+    - Refresh and show that changes dissolve
+    - Show JS Method: `document.title = 'My Website'` (Once a website is running, we aren't able to explicitly change the HTML, since we can't go in an edit a file for our user while they're using it, but we can use JavaScript to dynamically change HTML, all without reloading the page.)
+    - More applicable example, changing to dark mode (`document.querySelector('body').style.background = 'black'`)

-### How to use JavaScript
+### How to use JavaScript on your Website

 2 Types:
 - Infile JavaScript + Example  (added script tag to bottom of hmtl, js right there)
 - Separate File JavaScript + Example (New file for all our js, then we just add `src` with filename to our script tag.
 We'll stick to this one, it's industry standard.)

+### Ways to trigger JavaScript to run in Web Browser

+- On page load (runs entire script not inside of a function
+- On events (events are when user interaction happens like clicking or typing, and we can fire functions when they happen)
+- - `onClick` method with button (Show example)

 ### Overview of JavaScript